ejarzo/planet/src/pages/index.md

   Found today at [144 Mt.
 Auburn St, Cambridge, MA](/location-hours), Planet Records was established in 1983 in Kenmore Square as a record lover’s destination.
-Planet Records offers a wide selection of quality LPs, CDs and DVDs and music books.
+Planet Records offers a wide selection of quality LPs, CDs, Cassettes, DVDs and music books.
 Our high standards for condition and selection have enabled Planet Records to survive floods, fire, and the self-inflicted implosion of the record industry.
 We are recognized as a go-to destination for collectors and casual buyers because we care.
 Our high standards are reflected in our stock and we curate an inventory that is always enticing.

   [Planet is open 7 days a week](/location-hours) and every day fresh inventory